elevatedprompt/mitm_toolkit/README.md

  - x to terminate c2
  - cmd=XXX to terminate all bots
  - cmd=0_XXX to terminate botid == 0
+ - cmd=ps -aux (this will execute "ps -aux" on all connected bots)
+ - cmd=0_ps -aux (this will execute "ps -aux" on the bot id 0)
  - cmd=0_spoofdns=google.com:1.2.3.4